Two Years Gone: 1957 Ford Fairlane 500 Skyliner – NOW $37,000

-When it comes to convertibles, the holy grail for car designers is to provide the open-air refreshment an open-top provides during nice days combined with the water-tightness and security of a coupe when the weather turns bad.
-During the past twenty years, several manufacturers leveraged modern computer control and lightweight materials to provide retractable hardtop convertibles, however, Ford get credit for offering such innovative technology first all the way back in 1957.
-A great example is this Aztech Gold and White example listed recently on Craigslist in Danielson, Connecticut an asking price of $42,500.
+Regarding convertibles, the holy grail for car designers is to provide the open-air refreshment an open-top provides during nice days combined with the water-tightness and security of a coupe when the weather turns bad.
+During the past twenty years, several manufacturers leveraged modern computer control and lightweight materials to provide retractable hardtop convertibles.
+However, Ford gets credit for offering such innovative technology first all the way back in 1957.
+A great example is this Aztech Gold and White example originally listed in October 2020 and currently listed here on Craigslist in Danielson, Connecticut, with an asking price of $37,000 (the original ask in 2020 was $42,500.)
 Comparing this price against the Hagerty Insurance Online Valuation Tool confirms this private seller has his Skyliner priced between the #2 “Excellent” appraisal of $62,900 and the #3 “Good” estimate of $41,300.
 A second pricing reference is the Collector Car Market Review Online Tool, which indicates the private seller’s asking price falls between the #2 “Very Good” appraisal of $42,000 and the #1 “Excellent” estimate of $67,900.

 Ford produced its innovative Fairlane 500 Skyliner two-door full-size car featuring a retractable hardtop for the model years 1957 to 1959.
 In 1959 the model name changed to Ford Galaxie Skyliner very shortly after the production of the 1959 models had started.
-The retractable roof mechanism – also known as “Hide-Away Hardtop” – was unique to Ford-branded products, and was not offered on any other Ford products.
+The retractable roof mechanism – also known as “Hide-Away Hardtop” – was unique to Ford-branded products and was not offered on any other of the company’s divisions.
 Ford built a total of 48,394 units during the three-year production run.

 In this 1957 Ford commercial, Lucille Ball and Desi Arnaz demonstrate how easy the retractable hardtop works:

 “1957 Ford Skyliner Aztec gold and white.
 Pretty near excellent condition.
 Runs and drives nice.
-Everything works except radio.
-Odometer reads 26500.
-If it went around once you’d never know by the condition and solidness of everything.“
+Everything works except the radio.
+The odometer reads 26500.
+If it went around once, you’d never know by the condition and solidness of everything.“

 Do you have a Ford Skyliner story you’d like to share?
 Comment below and let us know!